BharathiVetukuri/CMPE-258_DeepLearning/2_EndtoEndModeling/readme.md

 # Complete end2end Modeling with Deep Learning

+## Assignment:
 As demonstrated in the class, do three deep learning models in three colabs
 * a) classification
 * b) regression
 * c) image classification

-using deep learning - pick any problem for above but be thorough on artifacts
+Using deep learning - pick any problem for above but be thorough on artifacts.
 Provide the summary and dl model diagrams as like in the colab i showed

-Provide integration with weights and biases (preferred) or tensorflow tensorboard
+Provide integration with weights and biases (preferred) or tensorflow tensorboard.
 Provide all the artifacts and metrics as shown in the class for each of above

 * a) accuracy, precision, recall, f1 per class and overall